Security Compliance in Training Videos: Practical Guide

 Table of contents

 Training videos are one of the most efficient and engaging ways to share knowledge across an organization.
-Whether you’re recording new employee training, communicating a new company policy change, or launching a cybersecurity awareness training module, video can communicate information faster and more clearly than static documentation.
+Whether you’re recording new-employee training, communicating a new company policy change, or launching a cybersecurity awareness training module, video can convey information faster and more clearly than static documentation.

 However, there’s an important catch: these videos are usually made in-house and often contain sensitive company information, proprietary visuals, or personal data, and that can introduce serious security risks if not mitigated properly.

 Security compliance is not optional.
-For example, anything from HIPAA compliance and GDPR regulations to internal information security standards, even small lapses in secure video creation, can lead to serious complications.
-Data breaches, phishing exposure, and insider threat scenarios are all too real and can happen anywhere from whole internal wikis to specific standard operating procedures (SOPs).
+This applies to HIPAA, GDPR, and internal security standards alike.
+Even small lapses in secure video creation can lead to serious complications.
+Data breaches, phishing exposure, and insider threat scenarios are all too real and can surface in an internal wiki or a single standard operating procedure (SOP).

-Luckily, staying compliant isn’t a hard process.
+Luckily, staying compliant isn’t difficult.
 With a few small best practices and the right tools, you can safeguard your content while keeping your training platform efficient, scalable, and aligned with cybersecurity best practices.

 Common risks in training videos that impact compliance